microsoft/antares/README.md

 ```sh
     COMMIT=1 STEP=1000 BACKEND=c-cuda COMPUTE_V1='- einstein_v2("output0[N, F, HO, WO] +=! input0[N, C, HO * 4 + KH, WO * 4 + KW] * input1[F, C, KH, KW] where HO in 55, WO in 55", input_dict={"input0": {"dtype": "float32", "shape": [64, 3, 227, 227]}, "input1": {"dtype": "float32", "shape": [96, 3, 11, 11]}});' make
 ```
 If a same case (with same `COMPUTE_V1` value) has been tuned and saved in history already, the setting of `COMMIT=1` will block you from tuning it again to avoid the overwritten of history kernel code in codehub.
-But Yyu can set `COMMI=force` to allow such overwritten regardless the block.
+But You can still set `COMMI=force` to allow such overwritten.

 ## Tunning DirectX12 Compute Shader: